 Clinical Consultation Meeting: This weekly consultation meeting is for all staff clinicians, educational counselors, psychiatrists, and trainees.
 It is an opportunity to present cases to one another and engage in clinical consultation.
 This meeting occurs in a large group format and small group format every other week.

 Audio/Video Recording: In order to provide specific and in-depth feedback, supervisors require that Psychology Interns audio- or video-record all client sessions.
 Recorded sessions are provided to the trainees' supervisor and may be reviewed with the trainee during supervision or outside of supervision times.
 Trainees inform clients of the recording requirements at the same time they inform clients of their supervision, which is usually during the first session.
 Should a client not want to be recorded, the client will be reassigned to a non-recording counselor within the agency.
 Sessions are digitally recorded and stored on a secure server for some time.
-Recorded sessions are for training purposes only and are not available for use outside of Counseling Services.
+Recorded sessions are for training purposes only and are not available for use outside of CAPS.
 If a client wishes to obtain recorded sessions, the trainee must consult with their primary supervisor.
 Any recording taken out of CAPS is a violation of this policy and subject to disciplinary actions.

 Individual/Couple Psychotherapy: Psychology interns are expected to accrue the majority of the direct service hours through work with individual clients.
 The size of the caseload varies considerably depending on whether clients are seen weekly or less often.
 Clinical load may also vary during slower times of the year, such as winter break and the beginning of fall semester, and higher during peak times such as midterms and finals.